flyme2bluemoon/thm-advent/README.md

 ![screenshot](day01-christmas-crisis/ChristmasControlCenterLogin.png)

-I register for an account using the credentials `bluemoon:bluemoon` and then log in with those credentials.
+I register for an account using the credentials `admin:bluemoon` and then log in with those credentials.

 ![screenshot](day01-christmas-crisis/ChirstmasControlCenterControlPanel.png)